Some parts of our site are currently being realigned and merged with our project website….

 WUERC

 The Waterford Un/Employment Research Collaborative (WUERC) came into being against the backdrop of a rapid increase in the number of unemployed people in Ireland (from 4.2% to 15% between February 2006 and February 2012).
-The research group, comprising of colleagues in from the schools of Business and Humanities in Waterford Institute of Technology, set out to develop large scale datasets around the experience of unemployment and produced the 2015 book “The Sociology of Unemployment” published by Manchester University Press.
-Since the initial phase of the research the group has continued to expand its interests and now has four main areas of interest.
+The research group, comprising of colleagues in from the schools of Business and Humanities in South East Technological University, set out to develop large scale datasets around the experience of unemployment and produced the 2015 book “The Sociology of Unemployment” published by Manchester University Press.
+Since the initial phase of the research the group has continued to expand its interests and now has three main areas of interest.

 Historical Labour Markets and Welfare